Can’t I just invest in whichever company makes the most money and then give some of my profits to charity?

 At XTB our goal is to provide all investors with access to individual corporate bond returns via the ASX.
 Access, transparency and choice are core values behind everything we do.
 We did not start out to run managed account portfolios or ESG portfolios for that matter.
 However, in response to market demand we are more than happy to provide this.

 A number of advisory firms that specialise in ESG investing have been using XTBs for some time.
 XTBs provide them with the ability to engage with clients and to select underlying bonds from companies that match their client’s values.
-This security-specific client engagement was previously only available with equities and has become a welcome addition to the defensive sector.
+Most noteworthy, this security-specific client engagement was previously only available with equities and has become a welcome addition to the defensive sector.

 Karen McLeod from Ethical Investment Advisers in Brisbane said, “We are excited to see new developments in the ESG space, particularly in fixed income.
 Our clients want to know who they are investing with, SMAs of XTBs provide that next level of engagement and transparency that we have been looking for.”